-This blog is a place to find and share stories and resources related to economic transition and community economic development work in Appalachia.
+This blog is a place to find and share stories and resources about economic transition and community economic development work in Appalachia.
 You’ll find everything from personal perspectives to research reports to informational webinars.
-You can also contribute stories or resources from your work that you think can benefit others, using the guest post option.
+You can also contribute stories or resources from your work that you think can benefit others using the guest post option.
 If you’re looking for a particular post or interested in a sector or topic, you can search or sort by category in the toolbar on the right.

 The COVID-19 crisis brought a new reality & shifted the way we all live and work.
 Nonprofits are adjusting quickly to their staff working from home.
 This new way of working is surfacing a variety of issues and further exacerbating the systemic inequalities that affect historically marginalized folks.
 Challenges commonly faced by rural communities such […]

 Written by: Jacob Hannah, Coalfield Development Corporation TRADITIONALLY, the notion of “sustainability” as we know it today was being humbly pioneered here in Appalachia.
 We can all recall stories of how the “grandparent generation” canned and dried their excess food, planted their own gardens, made their own tools, repaired them when they broke, and used […]

 CLEAN energy development in Appalachia is an important part of the REGION’S transition to a more just, sustainable, and resilient economy.
 Investment is a major barrier to an otherwise promising solar sector.
 What can be done?
 This white paper examines the current barriers to investment and proposes a focus on “catalytic capital” to unlock more solar investment in the region and accelerate the clean energy sector in Appalachia.